fairyglade/ly/readme.md

  - tput
  - shutdown

 On Debian-based distros running `apt install build-essential libpam0g-dev libxcb-xkb-dev` as root should install all the dependencies for you.
-For fedora try running `make automake gcc gcc-c++ kernel-devel pam-devel libxcb-devel`
+For Fedora try running `dnf install make automake gcc gcc-c++ kernel-devel pam-devel libxcb-devel`

 ## Support
 The following desktop environments were tested with success